delaney-data/SQL-DataAnalysis/README.md

 ### Q1 Solution (first step):

+First, we'll need to add a new column to the `county_pop` table, as the question calls for values we do not have yet (number without internet).
+We can find those values with the percentage_no_internet values and p_total values.

-First, we'll need to add a new column to the `county_pop` table.
-I need this column to be a decimal type so I can run mathmatical operations/aggregates with it.
+The new column will be a decimal type so I can run mathmatical operations/aggregates with it.
 I will name the column pop_no_internet.

 ```sql
 ALTER TABLE county_pop